GoogleCloudPlatform/java-docs-samples/appengine-java8/pubsub/README.md

 ```

 - Create a push subscription, to send messages to a Google Cloud Project URL such as https://<your-project-id>.appspot.com/push.

 The verification token is used to ensure that the end point only handles requests that are sent matching the verification token.
+You can use `uuidgen` on MacOS X, Windows, and Linux to generate a unique verification token.

 ```
 gcloud beta pubsub subscriptions create <your-subscription-name> \
   --topic <your-topic-name> \